atomist-skills/string-replace-skill/README.md

 For help crafting and testing your regular expressions, try [this online tool](https://regex101.com/) and see [this guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Cheatsheet).

-3. **Select how to update**
+3. **Select branch policy**

-Select whether the skill should run on pushes to default branch refs (ie only master branches).
+Select whether the skill should run on pushes to the default branch only, or all branches.

 ![schedule](docs/image/screenshot3.png)

-Cron based schedules only run on the default branch.

 4. **Set to run on a schedule**